Update (March 2026):

 Explainable Boosting Machines (EBMs, Lou et al. 2013) are additive models with interaction terms that are fully interpretable by construction.
 Each feature contribution is a learned shape function.
 For a pricing actuary, EBMs sit between a GLM (fully interpretable, constrained functional form) and a GBM (maximum lift, black box).
 On UK motor data, EBMs typically close 60-70% of the Gini gap between GLM and GBM while remaining directly explainable without post-hoc tools.

-from insurance_gam import InsuranceEBM
+from interpret.glassbox import ExplainableBoostingRegressor

-ebm = InsuranceEBM(interactions=5, objective="poisson")
+ebm = ExplainableBoostingRegressor(interactions=5, objective="poisson_deviance")

-ebm.fit(X_train, y_train, exposure=exposure)
+ebm.fit(X_train, y_train, init_score=np.log(exposure))

 github.com/burning-cost/insurance-gam